agordon123/345Project/README.md

 # 345Project
 ## **"24" , produeced by Leonel Barrientos, Adam Gordon, and Bryan Gonzalez, 4/2021**
 ### Release v1.0
+### Part A) Repository information
+This repository contains a Java program using JavaFX libraries to play a math based challenge game.
+We used special methods on the fxml controller to manipulate images to randomly generate pictures of playing cards, and challenge the user to figure out the expression that solves the puzzle.
+It was our semester project for BCS345 in Spring 2021.
+### Part B) Using the program
+You must have the latest Java SDK kit as well as the JavaFX 2 plugins, and add them to a new library using the menu.
+In order to run the program, you must have a IDE that supports java and javafx, such as netbeans.You must set your classpaths to your local javafx packages on compile, and module path on run under the properties, as well was going to VM options and adding --add-modules javafx.controls,javafx.base,javafx.fxml
+You must do these steps or you won't be able to run the game
+### Part C) Game Tutorial
 Using JavaFX, this program is a Math based challenge game, where 4 cards are displayed, at random.
 Each card has a value, depending on card face, from 1-13(Ace to King).
 The object of the game is to figure out the equation of the 4 values that equals 24, or report No Solution.